pulp/pulpcore/docs/workflows/repo-versioning.rst

 -----------------

 .. warning::
-    Support for retained_versions is provided as a tech preview in Pulp 3.
+    Support for retain_repo_versions is provided as a tech preview in Pulp 3.
 Functionality may not work or may be incomplete.
 Also, backwards compatibility when upgrading is not guaranteed.

-By default, retained_versions is null which means that Pulp will store all versions of a Repository.
-This behavior can be changed by setting the retained_versions field on the Repository.
-A Repository must have at least one RepositoryVersion so retained_versions must be greater than or equal to 1.
+By default, retain_repo_versions is null which means that Pulp will store all versions of a Repository.
+This behavior can be changed by setting the retain_repo_versions field on the Repository.
+A Repository must have at least one RepositoryVersion so retain_repo_versions must be greater than or equal to 1.

-Setting retained_versions to 1 effectively disables repository versioning since Pulp will only store the latest version.
+Setting retain_repo_versions to 1 effectively disables repository versioning since Pulp will only store the latest version.

 To update this field for a file Repository called myrepo, simply call: